 In line with the our commitment to conducting our business to the highest standards of business conduct and ethics, you have a duty to speak up if you know or suspect that someone within Company or someone performing services for the Company has violated this CCBE.
 Actual or suspected breaches/violations are to be reported to the Company's Ethics and Compliance Officer (see section 7 on reporting of violations).
-In addition, please refer to the Company's Concern Reporting (Duty to Report) Procedure # NO-0000-GM-PRO-EN-012 for details and guidance regarding the process for reporting and your responsibilities and rights/protection.
-The procedure can be found on the Company's website (www.nobeloil.com).
+In addition, please refer to the Company's Concern Reporting (Duty to Report) Procedure # NEM-ETH-PRO-EN-0005 for details and guidance regarding the process for reporting and your responsibilities and rights/protection. procedure can be found on the Company's website (www.nobelenergy.com).